Caroline-A/Medical_education/Search_strategy.md

 ## 2. Searches in Web of Science

 Preliminary test searches done March 2022.
-Final searches done 04.05.2022.
+Main search done 04.05.2022.
+An update search was done 10.01.2023 to get publications from 2022 (by filtering for publication year = 2022, gave 79 results).
+The number of results below are from the main search.
 * Platform: Web of Science
 * Databases: Web of Science Core Collection (SCIE 1945-present, SSCI 1956-present, AHCI 1975-present, ESCI 2017-present).
 * Filters for the final results: